 Hercules was probably an important source of inspiration for Marcus Aurelius, since he definitely was influential for his son, the mad Emperor Commodus, who used to dress up as Hercules and pretend to be him.

-One lesson from Hercules was that of the Choice of Hercules, where he was given the easy path in life and the hard path.
+One lesson from Hercules was that of the Choice of Hercules, where he was given the choice between taking the easy path in life and the hard path.
 Hercules chose the hard path.

 For Stoics, the hard path was usually the path to take.
 However, Marcus notes that many of the things that you can get by taking a long path, you can in fact get now (but please beware of all the dangers of instant gratification).